Azure/azure-storage-node/README.md

 This project provides a Node.js package and a browser compatible [JavaScript Client Library](https://github.com/Azure/azure-storage-node#azure-storage-javascript-client-library-for-browsers) that makes it easy to consume and manage Microsoft Azure Storage Services.

-> This README page is a reference to the SDK v2.
-For the new SDK v10, go to [Storage SDK v10 for JavaScript (Preview)](https://github.com/Azure/azure-storage-js).
+> This repository contains the source for the Node.js and JavaScript for Browsers SDK v2.
+Microsoft recommends using the latest version of the SDK, which is v10.
+For the source for the SDK v10, see [Storage SDK v10 for JavaScript](https://github.com/Azure/azure-storage-js).

 | SDK Name                                                                                 | Version     | Description                                                                              | NPM/API Reference Links                                                                                                                                 |
 |------------------------------------------------------------------------------------------|-------------|------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|